Live at the Borderline 1991: Recording and release

 Members of R.E.M. were joined by Billy Bragg, Peter Holsapple and Robyn Hitchcock, who also adopted pseudonyms.

-The official release was proceeded by a free NoiseTrade download of "Radio Song".
+The official release was preceded by a free NoiseTrade download of "Radio Song".

 Several of the songs had been released as B-sides on singles such as "Near Wild Heaven".

 Track listing

 All songs written by Bill Berry, Peter Buck, Mike Mills, and Michael Stipe, except where noted.